Repentance: Christianity

 Repentance is a stage in Christian salvation where the believer turns away from sin.
+In Catholic, Orthodox, and Lutheran theology, repentance is part of the larger theological concept behind the sacrament of confession and absolution.
 As a distinct stage in the ordo salutis, the Reformed theological tradition argues that it occurs after faith.
-In Orthodox, Roman Catholic and Lutheran theology, repentance is part of the larger theological concept behind the sacrament of confession and absolution.

 Christian denominations that adhere to the liturgical kalendar, such as Catholicism, Lutheranism, Moravianism and Anglicanism, focus on repentance especially during the season of Lent, while emphasizing its importance in the life of the believer throughout the year.

 Islam

 Tawba is the Islamic concept of repenting to God due to performing any sins and misdeeds.
-It is a direct matter between a person and God, so there is no intercession.
+It is a direct matter between a person and God, so there is no intercession without Allah's permission.
 There is no original sin in Islam.
 It is the act of leaving what God has prohibited and returning to what he has commanded.
 The word denotes the act of being repentant for one's misdeeds, atoning for those misdeeds, and having a strong determination to forsake those misdeeds (remorse, resolution, and repentance).
 If someone sins against another person, restitution is required.